Seed (The Walking Dead): Plot

-The next day, the group methodically clear out the inner prison yard of walkers before moving into the prison to clear out a cell block.
+The next day, the group methodically clears out the inner prison yard of walkers before moving into the prison to clear out a cell block.
 Daryl notes one wore civilian clothes, suspecting there may have been a breach.
-Rick and the others start clearing away the walker bodies, giving Lori the chance to confide to Hershel that she fears her child may be stillborn and reanimate as a walker, but Hershel calms her down and affirms her that the child is in fine health.
+Rick and the others start clearing away the walker bodies, giving Lori the chance to confide to Hershel that she fears her child may be stillborn and reanimate as a walker, but Hershel calms her down and reassures her that the child is in fine health.
 Later, Rick, Daryl, Hershel, Glenn, Maggie and T-Dog go on a scouting mission to other parts of the prison and move deeper into the interior, many in total darkness.
 All seems quiet at first, but suddenly they run into several groups of walkers.
 In the darkness and confusion, Glenn and Maggie get separated from the group.
-When it's finally safe to venture back out, Hershel tries to find the two but is bitten on his calf by a walker that only appeared to be dead.
+When it's finally safe to venture back out, Hershel tries to find the two but is bitten on his right calf by a walker that only appeared to be dead.
 The group then reunites and assists Hershel in getting out of the corridor.
-They take refuge and barricade themselves in the cafeteria, where Rick, in an attempt to save Hershel, amputates his leg with a hatchet to prevent the infection from spreading.
+They take refuge and barricade themselves in the cafeteria, where Rick, in an attempt to save Hershel, amputates his right leg with a hatchet to prevent the infection from spreading.
 However, this causes Hershel to go into shock and pass out from the ensuing blood loss.
-Then, five shadow figures appear in the adjacent room watching the group.
+Then, five shadowy figures appear in the adjacent room watching the group.
 Daryl prepares to fire, but realizes they are not walkers but are actually surviving prisoners.